 Duration is used (rather than the count of distracted events) given the very high frequency of distracted driving events.
 Distracted Driving will be one component of the AI Behavior noted in the Safety Score formula:

 The duration corresponding to Distracted Driving events that are dismissed will be removed from the score, and will not impact the driver’s safety score.
-Administrators can also edit the weight of distracted driving using the configuration options on the Cameras & Safety Setting page.
+Administrators can also edit the weight of distracted driving using the configuration options on the Safety Settings page.

 Reviewing Distracted Driving Events